DIVISION OF JUVENILE JUSTICE AND OPPORTUNITIES FOR YOUTH

 Residential programs range include non-secure, limited secure and secure facilities for Juvenile Delinquents and Juvenile Offenders.
-The DJJOY residential care system consists of 14 facilities which includes one reception center for both boys and girls.
-There are four secure facilities, five limited-secure facilities and four non-secure facilities.
+The DJJOY residential care system consists of 11 facilities which includes two reception centers for both boys and girls.
+There are four secure facilities, five limited-secure facilities and two non-secure facilities.
 In conjunction with the Office of Program Services, Facilities Management provides the following services to youth in its care: discrete units for youth with mental health, substance abuse and sexual offender service needs; individual and group counseling, medical and dental services, education, vocational/employment, recreational and ministerial services.
 All facilities operate under the American Correctional Association (ACA) standards of best practice and quality services.
 All facilities have initiated Performance based Standards (PbS) - a system for agencies to identify, monitor and improve conditions of confinement and treatment through data collection, review and continuous improvement planning.

 Accreditation Program: The facilities operated by Office of Facilities Management seek and maintain accreditation through the American Correctional Association.
 Accreditation, which is based on national standards of best practices, improves the quality of services provided and enhances programs through improved management, monitoring and oversight.
 Facilities are reviewed annually by internal auditors and every three years by auditors from the American Correctional Association (ACA) in accordance with national standards of best practices.